Opening for the 2015 Season on Saturday, March 28th,

 This chore has been done by devoted volunteers for over 100 years.

-invited to see the inner workings of the clock when they visit the
+will see the inner workings of the clock when they visit.

 A visit to the

-doll houses, old-time sitting room settings and a double-deck
+doll houses, an old-time sitting room and a handmade toy double-deck

 Room contains many historic photographs, documents and artifacts of